Master’s in European and International Trade and Tax Law

 LL.M or MSc with a major in Tax Law or Trade Law | 1 year | 60 credits

-- an undergraduate degree in Economics or Business Administration (BSc, LL.B. or equivalent), including 15 ECTS credits in Law or equivalent knowledge.
+- an undergraduate degree in Economics, Business Administration, Political Science or International Relations (or equivalent), including 15 credits in Law or equivalent knowledge.

-- An undergraduate degree in Law, including 15 ECTS credits in Tax Law or equivalent knowledge; or
+- An undergraduate degree in Law, including 15 credits in Tax Law or equivalent knowledge, or:

-- an undergraduate degree in Economics or Business Administration (BSc, LL.B. or equivalent), including 30 ECTS credits in Tax Law or equivalent knowledge.
+- an undergraduate degree in Economics, Business Administration, Political Science or International Relations (or equivalent), including 30 credits in Tax Law or equivalent knowledge.

 English language requirements